Add or Edit a Source

 In the Authentication section, when you want to include secured Confluence content or include permissions, you must fulfill the following parameters:

 The source supports Okta integration.
 You must set the

-truein the source and in the security identity provider JSON configuration (see Edit a Source JSON Configuration: [SourceName] - Panel and Security Identities - Page).
+truein the source and in the security identity provider JSON configuration (see Edit a Source JSON Configuration and Manage Advanced Security Identity Provider Parameters).

 The username of a dedicated Confluence administrator account who has access to all the content that you wish to include.

 The corresponding password.